Not all of us have the luxury of living next to saltwater. But that doesn’t mean there aren’t prime fishing opportunities nearby.

 We’ve broken down our favorite models into multiple categories so you’ll find the perfect boat for you regardless of your budget.

-Best River Fishing Kayak for the Money: Wilderness Systems Tarpon 100
+1. Best River Fishing Kayak Overall: Wilderness Systems Tarpon 100

 For the price, the Tarpon 100 comes chock full of fishing features.

 First and foremost are the four sets of rails running along the sides.
 This allows you to install any number of custom fishing features from GPS devices, fish finders, rod holders, or kayak anchors.

 Two of the three storage compartments are covered, though they’re both pretty small.
 The large stern compartment is open-air, but thanks to the bungee cords stretched across it, you can stuff quite a bit of gear in without worrying about it getting loose.

 While a stable boat, I don’t think it’s sturdy enough to allow you to stand and cast without running the risk of tipping over.